Keynote:

 Sunday, August 13

-Registration at the Inverness Golf Club
+10:00am at the Inverness Golf Club

 Monday, August 14

-Small Business Lending Forum held at Hilton Denver Inverness Hotel
+8:00am at the Hilton Denver Inverness Hotel

 The small business lending marketplace is ever-changing.
 As it experiences the saturation of new lenders, it also sees new products, technologies, and innovations which are dramatically changing the determining factors of success and profitability.